Yiwu International Trade City: Layout

 Yiwu International Trade City is a large wholesale market with a complex layout that can take days to explore.
 A photographer documenting the market told CNN: "I spent a total of four days constantly walking around Yiwu and wouldn't say I got near to seeing all of the stalls."

 District 1

-Opened in 2002, District 1 covers 420 mu with 340,000 m² and over 8,000 booths.
+Opened in 2002, District 1 covers 420 mu with 340,000 m^{2} and over 8,000 booths.
 It mainly sells toys, plush and inflatable items, jewelry, hair and flower accessories, festival and wedding crafts, porcelain, crystals, and photo frames.
 Floors are organized by product type, from toys and flowers on Floor 1 to home décor and larger distributors on Floor 4.
 Services include banks, post offices, logistics, and registration.
 Around 70% of products are exported.